-Here $\bar{\rho}(x)$ is the normalized density along the annulus and the integral is performed on a cell of the supersolid lattice \cite{9,10}.
-Eq.~(\ref{eq4}) is obtained minimizing the energy of a rotating superfluid with density $\bar{\rho}(x)$.
-It points out that the reduction of the superfluid fraction originates from the breaking of translational invariance.
-This effect can be intuitively understood as follows.
-In a homogenous superfluid in a cylindrical symmetry, each atom is equally delocalized, so no rotation can be induced.
+where $\rho(x)$ is the normalized density along the annulus and the integral is performed on a lattice cell~\cite{9,10}.
+Equation~\ref{eq4} shows that the reduction of the superfluid fraction is a consequence of the breaking of translational invariance, as $f_s$ is determined by the minimum density between lattice sites.
+Intuitively, in a homogenous superfluid, $\rho(x)$=const implies that each atom is equally delocalized so no rotation happens.
 In a system where $\rho(x)\to0$ between neighboring lattice sites, the sites are distinguishable so the system rotates classically.
-The supersolid is the intermediate case in which the atoms are still delocalized, but the density modulation allows a partial rotation, increasing the moment of inertia when compared to a homogeneous superfluid.
+The supersolid is the intermediate case in which the atoms are still delocalized but the density modulation allows a partial rotation, increasing the moment of inertia when compared to a homogeneous superfluid.